mincong-h/algorithm/README.md

   quotient will be an integer too.
 For example, `3 / 2 = 1`.
 In order to have an accurate result, you need to ensure either divident or divisor to be a float or a double.

+Array:

+- Can array be null?
+- The length of the array?
+- Subarray: how to define subarray, at least 1 item or 2 items?

 2D Array: